Aboite, Indiana

-Aboite is an unincorporated community in Lafayette Township, Allen County, in the U.S. state of Indiana.
+Aboite is an unincorporated community in Lafayette Township, Allen County, Indiana, United States.

 History

 Aboite was originally settled as a train stop at the intersection of the Toledo, Wabash & Western Railway with Aboite Road.
 The community's name is derived from the French word for "minnow".
 A post office was established at Aboite in 1833, and remained in operation until it was discontinued in 1921.